bnb/site/_posts/2016-02-06-the-next-episode.md

 ---

-Another big thing that happend to my life is [Muffin][2].
+Another big thing that happened to my life is [Muffin][2].
 It took me nearly half a year to convert my thoughts and ideas into a working product.
 At first, it was really tough.
 And when I say “really”, I mean “really”.
 I’ve created a lot of things on the web, but this one is without doubt the biggest one of all.

 More than four complete iterations of the design, multiple rewrites of the whole codebase and countless cups of tea went into it.
 But all in all, it was definitely worth it.